SupstarZh/WhitenedCSE/README.md

 ### Evaluation
 Our evaluation code for sentence embeddings is based on a modified version of [SentEval](https://github.com/facebookresearch/SentEval).
 It evaluates sentence embeddings on semantic textual similarity (STS) tasks and downstream transfer tasks.
-For STS tasks, our evaluation takes the "all" setting, and report Spearman's correlation.
-See [our paper](https://arxiv.org/pdf/2104.08821.pdf) (Appendix B) for evaluation details.

 Before evaluation, please download the evaluation datasets by running
 ```bash